 Parents want the very best for their children and work hard to make good choices on a young one’s behalf.
-When choosing a pediatric surgeon, look no further than the pediatric surgery specialists at Miami Children’s Hospital, the region’s only licensed specialty hospital exclusively for children.
+When choosing a pediatric surgeon, look no further than the pediatric surgery specialists at Nicklaus Children's Hospital, formerly Miami Children's Hospital, the region’s only licensed specialty hospital exclusively for children.

 Pediatric Surgery Team

-Our team is comprised of attending surgeons, pediatric-specific nurses, nurse practioners, physician assistants, surgical fellows, medical residents, and medical students.
-Care of MCH patients is managed by an attending pediatric surgeon, who also supervises the care given by all team members.
-Our approach to medical care means better care for MCH patients as members of the surgical team are available 24 hours a day, every day.
+Our pediatric surgery team is comprised of attending surgeons, pediatric-specific nurses, nurse practioners, physician assistants, surgical fellows, medical residents, and medical students.
+Care of Nicklaus Children's Hospital patients is managed by an attending pediatric surgeon, who also supervises the care given by all team members.
+Our approach to medical care means better care for Nicklaus Children's Hospital patients as members of the surgical team are available 24 hours a day, every day.

 Pediatric Surgical Expertise

-The pediatric surgeons and pediatric anesthesiologists at Miami Children’s Hospital have the specific expertise and knowledge to perform pediatric surgery on children of all ages.
+The pediatric surgeons and pediatric anesthesiologists at Nicklaus Children's Hospital, formerly Miami Children's Hospital, have the specific expertise and knowledge to perform pediatric anesthesia and surgery on children of all ages.
 The physicians have years of experience that enables them to take appropriate measures should complications arise in either the operating room, recovery room or the ward.

 Not only are our pediatric surgeons experts in the care of common conditions such as appendicitis or hernia repair, but our team is also renowned for treatment of more complex conditions such as neonatal congenital anomalies, childhood cancers, and traumas.
 We are also specialists in minimally invasive surgical techniques.

-The Pediatric Surgery Department at MCH also offers emergency and continuing care to pediatric patients who are admitted to the hospital through our children’s trauma center and emergency department.
+The Pediatric Surgery Department at Nicklaus Children's Hospital also offers emergency and continuing care to pediatric patients who are admitted to the hospital through our children’s trauma center and emergency department.
 Our emergency rooms provide care for more than 80,000 children per year.

 Pain is a major concern for children and their parents.
-All members of our team are acutely aware of pain issues in children and are available to respond to and treat pain concerns appropriately, as quickly as possible.
+All members of our pediatric anesthesiology and surgery team are acutely aware of pain issues in children and are available to respond to and treat pain concerns appropriately, as quickly as possible.

 Our intensive care units also feature Extra Corporeal Membrane Oxygenation (ECMO) for patients who are suffering from severe illness or infection.
 ECMO is a life-saving technique that mimics the natural function of the heart and lungs, allowing an infant or child to rest while natural healing of the affected organs takes place.
-Miami Children’s Hospital is the only pediatric care facility in the community to offer this unique ECMO service to its patients.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, is the only pediatric care facility in the community to offer this unique ECMO service to its patients.

 Our expertise in children allows for us to perform the majority of surgical procedures as same day surgery where the patient is sent home the same day to recover in a familiar setting.
 There are situations where the surgeon will decide to admit the child to the hospital overnight or as long as is necessary to provide the best care possible.